EntelectChallenge/2017-Battleships/README.md

 	* Corner Shot - Carrier - Requires 10 rounds worth of energy to use
 	* Cross Shot Diagonal - BattleShip - Requires 12 rounds worth of energy to use
 	* Cross Shot Horizontal - Crusier - Requires 14 rounds worth of energy to use
-	* Seeker Missle - Submarine  - Requires 10 rounds worth of energy to use
+	* Seeker Missile - Submarine  - Requires 10 rounds worth of energy to use
 2. Added new commands and command codes.
 	* FireDoubleShotCommand
 	* FireCornerShotCommand
 	* FireCrossShotCommand
-	* FireSeekerMissleCommand
+	* FireSeekerMissileCommand
 3. Added energy to players at the end of each round, depending on the map size selected.
 	* Small Map - 2 Energy
 	* Medium Map - 3 Energy
 	* Large Map - 4 Energy
 4. Updated Console Harness to allow the new commands
 5. Updated C# and Java Reference Bot to make use of the double (Each time it has energy and the destroyer is still available)
-6. Fixed readme for seeker missle
+6. Fixed readme for seeker missile
 7. Added Tests for all weapon commands

 ### Version 1.0.5 - 04 June 2017